Swimming Pools & Home Insurance: Liability, Costs & Requirements

 • California: 60 inches (5 feet)

-• Texas and New York: 4 feet
+• Texas, Florida, and New York: 4 feet minimum (local codes may require more)

-• Arizona: 5 feet
+• Arizona: 4 to 5 feet depending on jurisdiction

 The gate must be self-closing and self-latching, with the latch positioned on the interior side to prevent children from reaching it.
+Openings in the fence must not allow a 4-inch sphere to pass through.

-Pool Covers Many insurers require or strongly recommend a safety cover that meets ASTM F1346 standards — a designation that certifies the cover can prevent drowning.
+Pool Covers Many insurers require or strongly recommend a safety cover that meets ASTM F1346 standards, a designation that certifies the cover can prevent drowning.

 Don't Hide Your Diving Board

-Failing to disclose a diving board — or any other pool feature — to your insurer can result in a denied claim or policy cancellation.
+Failing to disclose a diving board, or any other pool feature, to your insurer can result in a denied claim or policy cancellation.
 Always be upfront about what your pool includes.

 State-Specific Safety Requirements at a Glance